Rosamond, California: Education

 There are five schools in Rosamond: Rosamond Elementary School, West Park Elementary School, Tropico Middle School, Rosamond High School and Rare Earth High School (alternative education).

-There also was a special education schooling facility that went by the name "Ascend Academy".
-It got defunded by the Southern Kern Unified School District (SKUSD) in mid-2019.

 Transportation

 Rosamond sits along the California State Route 14, also known as the Antelope Highway, providing direct access to Los Angeles to the south and Mojave to the north.

 Bus service from Rosamond to Bakersfield and Lancaster is provided by Kern Transit.
 The nearest Metrolink station is located about 15 minutes south in Lancaster.
-Expansion of the Metrolink train north to Rosamond has been discussed in a 2012 Kern County Council of Governments report.
+Expansion of the Metrolink train north to Rosamond had been discussed in a 2012 Kern County Council of Governments report.